 2.4 A customer could purchase from a CDWR contract portfolio, either by direct assignment of a contract or through a portfolio administered by CDWR or a third party.
 [Subject to further negotiation on disposition of CDWR forward obligations.]

-3. Utility retained generation would be dedicated to residential and small commercial customers with loads less than 20kW, bringing greater price stability to their energy purchases.
-Additionally, these customers would be offered a limited direct access option to promote renewable energy.
+3. Utility retained generation would be dedicated to residential and small commercial customers with loads less than 20kW, and larger customers who elect core service, bringing greater price stability to their energy purchases.
+Additionally, customers below 20 kw would be offered a limited direct access option to promote renewable energy.

-A customer would purchase from the utility “core” portfolio.
+Core and core-elect customers would purchase from the utility “core” portfolio.
 Core portfolio service would be provided to the customer at the average cost of energy from utility retained generation and other energy purchases required to fill the net short position.

 3.1.1.1 The core portfolio would continue to be regulated by the CPUC, and in a manner that ensures clear procurement guidelines with expedited review and mechanisms to ensure reasonable cost recovery.
 The portfolio would be a single price portfolio with a time-of-use feature.